Invariance and the knot Floer cube of resolutions: Removing bivalent vertices

 \section{Removing bivalent vertices}

 This section is devoted to a technical result allowing us to remove a horizontal layer of a diagram with a bivalent vertex on each strand and no 4-valent vertices.
 Such a layer is obtained each time a crossing is resolved.
-Suppose the $I$-resolution of $D$ is a diagram with $\ell+1$ layers, and that layer $k$ contains only bivalent vertices.
+Suppose the $I$-resolution of $D$ is a diagram with $m+1$ layers, and that layer $k$ contains only bivalent vertices.
 Let $\overline{D}$ denote the diagram obtained by removing layer $k$.
-The proposition below shows that removing layer $k$ corresponds to tensoring $\cA_{I}(D)$ with the ground ring via a non-trivial automorphism.
-Note that applying this base change to every summand of the chain complex $C(D)$ does not change the homology of the complex, since $\cR$ is flat when considered as an $\cR$-module via an automorphism.
+The proposition below shows that adding or removing layer $k$ corresponds to twisting the action of the ground ring via a non-trivial endomorphism.
+We may either describe $\cA_I(D)$ and $\cA_{\overline{I}}(\overline{D})$ each as twistings of a common $\cR[\underline{x}(\overline{D})]$-module, or we may describe them as twistings of each other after enlarging the ground ring to include appropriate roots of $t$.
+Applying any of these twistings to every summand of a chain complex $C(D)$ would not change the homology of the complex because $\cR$ is flat when considered as an $\cR$-module via any of the relevant endomorphisms.
 We refer to the notation in Figure~\ref{removemarkfig} throughout.